FAQs:

 My parents want to speak to you about the deposit deductions on my behalf, can they call in?

 We are only able to discuss the breakdown with tenants named on the agreement.
-Please do speak amongst yourselves as tenants and feel free to drop us a call or email and we will be happy to liaise with you directly.
+Please do speak amongst yourselves as tenants and feel free to drop us an email and we will be happy to liaise with you directly.

 There are several things that were there when we moved in but were not noted on our inventory and now we are being charged for them?

-The inventories were checked and signed by yourselves to confirm that everything listed in them is correct.
-Unfortunately, if this is not the case, it will be chargeable to yourselves.
+The inventories were checked by yourselves to confirm that everything listed in them is correct.
+You had 7 days at the start of the tenancy to notify us of any discrepancies in the document otherwise it is deemed to be an accurate representation of how you received the property.
+Unfortunately, if there is no evidence that the damage existed at the start of your tenancy, it will be chargeable to yourselves.
 If you have any queries, do let us know and we will be happy to discuss this with you.

 Can we get our deposit sent back individually?

-The tenancy agreements are joint and severally liable.
+Most tenancy agreements are joint and severally liable.
 This means the deposit is classed as one joint deposit.
-Although we allowed you to pay individually, we are unable to send individual portions of deposits back.
+Although we allowed you to pay your shares of this individually, we are unable to send individual portions of deposits back.
 Any communal damage is down to you as tenants to resolve and to allocate costs depending on who caused that damage.
 The full breakdown will be provided for you to discuss amongst yourselves and the full cost of repairs deducted from your joint deposit.
-The only exception to this is if only one tenant is moving out.
+The only exceptions to this are if only one tenant is moving out or if you are on your own separate tenancy agreement.
 Then of course, the one tenant will have their share of the deposit returned to them.

 My housemate still owes me money for the bills, can you take this out of the deposit?